EPB: Expansions

-EPB is providing its gigabit internet service in Chattanooga Airport, where visitors enjoy free high-speed Wi-Fi service.
+EPB is providing its gigabit internet service in Chattanooga Airport.
 They set up a demonstration area in the former gift shop.
 EPB also provides free high-speed Wi-Fi in Miller Plaza.
 EPB is one of the largest providers of electric power in the US.
 EPB has petitioned the FCC to allow them to deliver internet to communities outside of the 600 square mile area that they service.
 Nineteen states in the US have laws that make it difficult or impossible for utility companies to deliver internet outside of the area that they service.

 Fiber optics, Smart Grid, and smart city

-In February 2008, the EPB Board of Directors approved a plan to construct a Smart Grid, an advanced, automated, self-healing smart grid electrical distribution system, using a 100% fiber optic communication network as its backbone.
+In February 2008, the EPB Board of Directors approved a plan to construct a Smart Grid with 100% fiber-optic network as its backbone.
+It was also expected to be completely automated and a self-healing smart grid electrical distribution system.

 In September 2010, EPB completed the construction of a 9,000-mile community-wide, 100% fiber optic network.
 As a result, EPB became the first connectivity provider in the United States to offer one gigabit-per-second (1,000 Mbit/s) internet speed to more than 175,000 homes and businesses.
 This has attracted worldwide attention and earned Chattanooga the nickname "Gig City."

 The development of Chattanooga's Smart Grid completed in April 2012 with the installation of more than 200,000 sensors and smart devices, including the deployment of about 1,200 automated smart switches and other advanced power management equipment throughout the system.
 The initial build-out was completed in four years instead of the expected ten years.

 In September 2013, EPB increased its starting speed to 100 Mbit/s with no additional charge to current customers.
 In 2019, EPB raised its starting speed to 300 Mbit/s.

 In October 2014, EPB established a partnership with the U.S. Department of Energy and Oak Ridge National Laboratory to use Chattanooga's smart grid to test and develop new energy technologies.

 In October 2018, EPB joined with other community partners in the launch of the Chattanooga Smart Cities Community Collaborative, a joint effort to utilize the Chattanooga area's smart city infrastructure and other expertise and assets in the service of smart city research, including the establishment of a mile-long Smart City Testbed Corridor by the University of Tennessee at Chattanooga's Center for Urban Informatics and Progress.
 As a result of research efforts completed by members of the Chattanooga Smart Cities Collaborative, Chattanooga was named an IDC Smart City in 2020 for a project to predict hotspots for traffic accidents and address them.
 U.S. Ignite, a national innovation group led by the NSF and the OSTP, also recognized Chattanooga with a Smart 50 Award in 2019.